arianab68/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Please indicate anyone you collaborated with on this Lab.**\*\* Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.

+- We use Dall-E plus Jon Caceres's immense Photoshop skills to create the storyboard

 # Staging Interaction, Part 2